iamyb/DAIN_ESRGAN_DeOldify/README.md

 python run.py -i your_video.mp4
 ```

-By default, DAIN, ESRGAN and DEOLDIFY will be processed in sequence.
+By default, DAIN, ESRGAN and DeOldify will be processed in sequence.
 If you want to customize the steps, you can use '-p' parameter:
 ```
 python run.py -i your_video.mp4 -p dain,deoldify,build
 python run.py -i your_video.mp4 -p esrgan,build